-The Texas Lottery Commission takes pride in the diversity of its workforce, which is illustrated in Tables F-2, F-3 and F-4.
-The agency's workforce composition during FY 2019 was: 12 percent African American, 32 percent Hispanic, 52 percent White, 3 percent Asian, and 1 percent American Indian or Alaskan Native.
-During the same time period, the agency's staff was 60 percent female and 40 percent male.
-Eighty percent of the workforce was 40 years of age or older.
+The Texas Lottery Commission strives for diversity of its workforce, which is illustrated in Tables F-2, F-3 and F-4.
+The agency's workforce composition during FY 2021 was: 12% African American, 32% Hispanic, 51% White, 4% Asian, 1% American Indian or Alaskan Native and less than 1% Two or More Races.
+During the same time period, the agency's staff was 58% female and 42% male.
+Eighty-one percent of the workforce was 40 years of age or older.